scala/docs.scala-lang/_overviews/parallel-collections/performance.md

 This is a question commonly asked.
 The answer is somewhat involved.

-The size of the collection at which the parallelization pays of really depends on many factors.
+The size of the collection at which the parallelization pays off really depends on many factors.
 Some of them, but not all, include:

 - Machine architecture.
 Different CPU types have different